-In keeping with the demands of the senior level policy and management responsibilities of the role, as well as the high level of out-of-hours and weekend commitment required, the position of Permanent Representative of Ireland to the United Nations in New York has traditionally been held at Assistant Secretary or Second Secretary General level.
-Pay scales for the civil service are freely available in the public domain at https://circulars.gov.ie/pdf/circular/per/2019/05.pdf.
+In keeping with the demands of the senior level policy and management responsibilities of the role, as well as the high level of out-of-hours and weekend commitment required, the position of Permanent Representative of Ireland to the United Nations and other International Organisations in Geneva has traditionally been held at Assistant Secretary level.
+Pay scales for the civil service are available in the public domain at https://circulars.gov.ie/pdf/circular/per/2019/05.pdf.